Gaza genocide denial: Analysis

 Some scholars have argued that the United States government's response to the Gaza genocide is part of a decades-long pattern where it "denied, downplayed and rationalized atrocities by its allies".
 Enzo Traverso writes that Germany's memory culture, in which the uniqueness of the Holocaust is taken for granted, leads to denial of Israel's responsibility for the destruction of Gaza.
 Following the UK government's denial that Israel is committing genocide in Gaza, Amnesty International issued a statement that the UK had misinterpreted the ICJ judgement on Gaza.
-According to Tom Dannenbaum and Janina Dill, the UK government frames its supposed lack of obligation to prevent genocide in Gaza based on this misinterpretation of the ICJ judgement.
+According to legal scholars Tom Dannenbaum and Janina Dill, the UK government frames its supposed lack of obligation to prevent genocide in Gaza based on this misinterpretation of the ICJ judgement.

+Some of the denial arguments contradict each other, with scholar David Moshman quoting Israeli minister Amichai Eliyahu as claiming in the same interview that the famine in Gaza was staged, and that hunger would disappear if Palestinians got rid of the Hamas government.
+According to Israeli sociologist Ron Dudai, the predominant attitude in Israeli society in regard to the Gaza Strip famine and other atrocities is, "It's all fake – and they deserve it."
+Rene van Swaaningen, Bas van Stokkom, and Hans Nelen write that "More than any other country, [Israel] can get away with the most appalling acts and claim to be the victim rather than the perpetrator."
+While they argue that denial has been replaced by acceptance of the genocide as a fait accompli, they also state that due to publicized brutality Israel is hemorrhaging support from former close allies and attracting boycotts similar to those endured by the South African apartheid regime.